Christine Terhune Herrick

-Christine Terhune Herrick (June 13, 1859 – December 2, 1944) was an American author who wrote mostly about housekeeping.
+Christine Terhune Herrick (June 13, 1859 – December 2, 1944) was an American writer who wrote mostly about housekeeping.
 She published articles in Harper's Bazaar and was also a journalist.

 Biography

 Herrick was born in Newark, New Jersey on June 13, 1859.
 She was the eldest daughter of the writers Edward Payson Terhune and Mary Virginia Hawes Terhune.

 She married James Frederick Herrick (1851–1893), an editor of the Springfield Republican, in 1884.
 They had three children; Horace Terhune Herrick (1887–1948), James Frederic Herrick, and a toddler daughter who died at age 3.

 She published her first article in the first issue of Good Housekeeping in 1885.
 Her husband died in 1893 of typhoid fever, but she was able to support herself and her two young sons through her writing.

 Around 1890, she built a home in Pompton Lakes, New Jersey she called The Outlook, where she resided for 13 years.

 She died on December 2, 1944, in Washington, D.C.